psjamesp/SQLSATBR2024/101-PowerShell/agenda.md

 # Welcome and Introduction (10 minutes)

-Introduce yourself and provide an overview of the workshop agenda.
 Briefly explain the importance of PowerShell in automation and system administration.
 # 1. Introduction to PowerShell (1 hour)